LFL-Lab/SQuADDS/wish_list.md

 ## Boring but Necessary:

+- letting users choose the `.env` file location OR telling them where to find it
-- Fix interpolated designs simulation run
+- Fix bugs in interpolated designs simulation run
 - Add meander smoothing support
 - Check for claw dimensions on the Hamiltonian space plot
 - **Check for breaking changes in the latest version of dependencies and update the package accordingly**